BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/19 2Sum Problem/Theory.md

 ## Better/Optimal Approach

-- We can use hashing to imporve the the time complexity to O(n)
+- We can use hashing to improve the the time complexity to O(n)
 - We can use a Dictionary Hashmap for this, storing number and it's index in it.
-- Better Approach is the most ptimal approach for varity 1 (in which we need to return the indexes)
+- Better Approach is the most optimal approach for variety 1 (in which we need to return the indexes)

 ### Code